pixrael/ml-app-front/ml-app/README.md

-# Getting Started with Create React App
+# UI client of an ecommerce app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created in react

 ## Available Scripts